typed-macro/typed-macro/README.md

-The MacroPlugin is very convenient to use because it's an independent Vite plugin, however, once multiple MacroPlugins are used, there will be some problems like that macros in one MacroPlugin cannot interact with those in another MacroPlugins, the generated small type declaration files are everywhere, and same options may be repeated many times when using these plugins.
+The MacroPlugin is very convenient to use because it's an independent Vite plugin, however, once multiple MacroPlugins are used, there will be some problems like that macros in one MacroPlugin cannot interact with those in another MacroPlugins, the generated small type declaration files are everywhere, same options may be repeated many times when using these plugins, and so on.

 That's why we have MacroManager.

 **MacroManager**

-Macro Manager is a special MacroPlugin created by `createMacroManager()`.
+MacroManager is a special MacroPlugin created by `createMacroManager()`.

-It has no plugin hooks, no NamespacedExportable, but can `use` other MacroPlugins or MacroProviders so that all macros can share the same one Runtime.
+It has no plugin hooks, no `NamespacedExportable`, but can `use` other MacroPlugins or MacroProviders so that all macros can share the same one Runtime.

+**It should be used by macro users, not macro authors.**

 ```typescript
 // vite.config.ts